annaroyer/sight_music_lab/README.md

 A sight reading application, specifically designed for people learning to sight-sing in mind.

-The application displays short sight-reading musical exercises.
-The user can record themself singing or performing the exercise through the application or upload an audio file.
-The application processes the audio of their performance and then displays the musical notation of what the user sang below the original exercise.
-It also displays a score of their performance and an embedded audio element for them to play back their recording.
+Displays short sight-reading musical exercises.
+A user can record themself singing or performing the exercise in the browser or upload an audio file.
+The application processes the audio of their performance to display the musical notation of their performance below the original exercise and a score out of ten on rhythmic and melodic accuracy.

 This application uses SonicAPI (http://www.sonicapi.com/), a web api service that performs music processing and music analysis.
 After the user records themselves, the application sends a post request to SonicAPI's  '/analyze/melody' endpoint with an audio file of the user's recorded audio data.
 The post request to this endpoint returns the midi-pitch, duration in seconds, onset time in seconds and normalized volume of each pitch in the audio file.